1974 Jean Becker Open

-The 1974 Paris Open, also known as the Jean Becker Open for sponsorship reasons, was a men's Grand Prix tennis tournament played on indoor carpet courts.
-It was the 5th edition of the Paris Open (later known as the Paris Masters).
-It took place at the Palais omnisports de Paris-Bercy in Paris, France from 28 October through 3 November 1974.
+The 1974 Jean Becker Open, also known as the Paris Open for sponsorship reasons, was a men's Grand Prix tennis tournament played on indoor carpet courts.
+It was the fifth edition of the Paris Open (later known as the Paris Masters) and was held at the Palais omnisports de Paris-Bercy in Paris, France from 28 October through 3 November 1974.
 Brian Gottfried won the singles title.